 Asleep Beneath the Hill of Dreams

-Released in 2010, this collection explores the often permeable membrane between conscious and subconscious worlds.
+These poems explore the often permeable membrane between conscious and subconscious worlds.
 From the narrow lanes of the Cimetière du Père-Lachaise to suburban alleys where laughing children sprout wings and fly away, the strange becomes familiar and the familiar, strange.

-This acclaimed first collection won the 2002 Colorado Book Award for Poetry.
+The acclaimed first collection won the 2002 Colorado Book Award for Poetry.

 "To read the superb poetry of Chris Ransick is to step outside and take a deep breath of Colorado mountain air." —The Rocky Mountain News.